Equivariant intersection number of π-trivial immersions

 the number of intersection points that the two immersions have.
 The intersection number is an obstruction to perturbing the immersions into being disjoint, which when zero can often be achieved using the Whitney trick.

-The intersection number is also used in defining the intersection form of a -dimensional manifold and in turn its signature - a very important invariant used in the classification of manifolds and the primary surgery obstruction.
+-dimensional manifold and in turn its signature - a very important invariant used in the classification of manifolds and the primary surgery obstruction.

 [edit] 2 Definition